-As we get ready for Santa's visits to several of the St. Tammany Parish Library branches this December, we've been thinking about the jolly old elf's hectic travel schedule and how he manages to deliver toys to all the good boys and girls.
-Luckily, NORAD (North American Aerospace Defense Command) tracks Santa on Christmas Eve as he makes his journey to deliver toys to all the good boys and girls.
+As we get ready for Santa's visitsopens a new window to several of the St. Tammany Parish Library branches this December, we've been thinking about the jolly old elf's hectic travel schedule and how he manages to deliver toys to all the good boys and girls.
+Luckily, NORAD (North American Aerospace Defense Command) tracks Santaopens a new window on Christmas Eve as he makes his journey to deliver toys to all the good boys and girls.

 Today NORAD uses it's advanced military technologies to track Santa.
 The first tool is military satellite surveillance.
 The Space-Based Infrared System (SBIRS) was designed to track heat signatures of intercontinental missiles, but in December the system picks up the infrared signature of Rudolph's red nose.